ethereum/zkvm-website/src/content/blog/security-audit-results.md

 ## Key Findings

 ### ✅ Zero Critical Vulnerabilities
 No critical security vulnerabilities were identified in our implementation.
-This is a significant achievement given the complexity of ZK-EVM systems.
+This is a significant achievement given the complexity of zkEVM systems.

 ### ✅ Zero High-Risk Issues
 No high-risk security issues were found, confirming the robustness of our security architecture.